federico-lin26/E-commerce-UI/README.md

-**Amazon Clone**
+**E-commerce Frontend (HTML, CSS, JavaScript)**

-A simplified front-end clone of Amazon built using HTML, CSS, and JavaScript.
+A responsive e-commerce frontend application built using HTML, CSS, and JavaScript.
 This project demonstrates a responsive e-commerce layout with a header, search bar, product grid, and cart functionality.
-You can visit the page live at [Amazon Clone](https://linus9426.github.io/amazon-clone/)
+You can visit the page live at [Amazon Clone](https://linus9426.github.io/E-commerce-Frontend-HTML-CSS-Javascript/)

 ---